Man Haron Monis: Life in Australia

-He migrated to Australia as a refugee in 1996 seeking political asylum.
+In 1996 Monis migrated to Australia as a refugee seeking political asylum.
 He used a one-month business visa to gain entry to the country.
 He applied for a protection visa when his business visa expired, and was granted a bridging visa while the protection visa application was assessed.

 From 1997 to 2000, Monis held a security guard licence, which would have let him carry a pistol between March and June 1997.

 In November 2000, he chained himself to a pole at Parliament House, Sydney, and went on a one-day hunger strike to draw attention to his cause.

 He began to sexually assault women while passing himself off as a spiritual healer named 'Marcus' in the early 2000s.

 On 16 September 2002, Monis changed his name to Michael Hayson Mavros.
 While he was known as Mavros, he seemed to be 'embracing a secular life'.

 He gained Australian citizenship in 2004.
 On 21 September 2006, he changed his name to Man Haron Monis.

 Monis was investigated by the Australian Security Intelligence Organisation four times, and there were more than 40 calls to ASIO's National Security Hotline.
 The family of his partner called the National Security Hotline in 2010 and were advised Monis "wasn't a threat".
 Monis had been on the Australian Security Intelligence Organisation's watch-list in 2008 and 2009, but was dropped off the list for reasons that were not specified.

 In 2009, in Granville, NSW, Monis gave a lecture calling for an Islamic society and taunting foreign governments saying, "your intelligence service is not working properly."

 Monis lived in a flat with a housemate for six months in 1998.
 Monis said he was a senior member of the clergy in Iran, always locked his bedroom door, even when he went to the bathroom, and told his housemate not to bring friends over and not to answer the door if anyone knocked.
 Monis said that he was in "financial hardship" and borrowed $9,000, which were never repaid.